gvansickle/ucg/CONTRIBUTING.md

     Signed-off-by: Random J Developer <random@developer.example.org>

 Use your real name (no pseudonyms or anonymous contributions can be accepted).

+This line can be automatically added by git if you run the git `commit` command with the -s option.
+Signing can be done afterword with --amend -s.